Updated on Jun 5, 2023

 It can be devastating to land at the bottom of the SERPs and receive that terrifying red warning telling people to avoid your site.
-This could be the result of a mistake on your part (lousy SEO, shady linking tactics, etc.).
+That could result from a mistake on your part (bad SEO, shady linking tactics, etc.).
 It's a different story if it happens because you were hacked and your site now contains malicious code.
 That is something we will discuss in this post.
 We will show you how to clean up your WordPress site after it has been hacked.

 This post includes:

-If you've been hacked, Google will most likely blacklist you.
+If you've been hacked, Google will most likely blocklist you.
 Google does not gamble with its reputation.

-A website that has been blacklisted by Google will typically see a significant drop in organic search traffic.
+A website that Google has blocked will typically see a significant drop in organic search traffic.

-It's abrupt and massive, and when your Analytics graph inverts sharply, it's usually the clearest indication to a webmaster that something bad has occurred.
+It's abrupt and massive, and when your Analytics graph inverts sharply, it's usually the most unambiguous indication to a webmaster that something terrible has occurred.

 There are several ways your site could have ended up on the blocklist.
 In general, if a search engine detects suspicious code or activity on your site that its internal algorithms determine to be malware, it will immediately remove the site from search results.